The lenses for more relaxed driving

-Driving – many people absolutely love it, but for most of us, it is a necessity that provides us with a high degree of independence.
-However, studies have shown that many people feel insecure, tense, and stressed when driving – particularly when visibility is poor: in the rain, in foggy or misty conditions, and at dawn or dusk.
-When driving, good visibility is an absolute must for safety and accident prevention.
-If visibility is poor, we get tired more quickly and react more slowly.
-But what do drivers really need for good vision?
-What requirements do driving glasses need to meet these days?
-ZEISS has examined this subject in great detail.
+Driving – many people absolutely love it, and enjoy the high degree of independence it provides.
+However, studies have shown that when driving in situations with poor viability, such as in the rain, fog, or at dawn and dusk, many people feel insecure, tense, and stressed when driving..
+Good visibility is an absolute must for safe driving and accident prevention.
+If visibility is poor, we fatigue quickly and our reaction times are reduced.
+But what do drivers really need for good vision and what requirements are needed from today’s driving glasses?
+ZEISS has examined this subject in great detail and discovered the following:

-1. Vision problems due to bad weather, at dawn or dusk, and at night.
+1. Issues due to poor weather conditions, at dawn or dusk, or at night.

-This is sometimes described as "night blindness," a condition that compels many people to simply avoid driving in poor light or at night.
-The reason for this is that driving in the dark, twilight or in poor light conditions, as through rain, fog, or snow, makes totally different demands on our eyes.
-Our pupils are dilated, resulting in less focused vision than with contracted pupils in daylight.
-One typical consequence of this is that drivers are less able to judge distances, making them feel insecure and stressed.
+Sometimes referred to as "night blindness," this condition makes it difficult to see in low light conditions and compels some to simply avoid driving at night or during inclement weather.
+The reason behind this challenge is that driving in poor lighting conditions requires completely different demands on our eyes.
+Our pupils become dilated, resulting in less focused vision than with contracted pupils, such as those in daylight.
+A frequent consequence of this is a reduced ability to judge distances, thus making drivers feel insecure and more stressed.

-This means that we need lenses for driving which help us to better assess distances in poor light.
+This creates a need for driving lenses that allow us to better assess distances in poor lighting conditions.

-In traffic, many people find the glare caused by the headlights of approaching vehicles, streetlights or reflections extremely irritating.
-This is particularly the case when driving in twilight or at night when the pupils of our eyes are dilated.
+Many drivers find glare caused by headlights of oncoming vehicles, streetlights or reflections extremely irritating.
+This is particularly the case when driving at twilight or at night when the pupils of our eyes are dilated.
 Market research and scientific evidence both indicate that perceived glare in traffic is linked to modern car lighting technology, and in particular to LED and Xenon HID light sources.
-This makes it all the more important to have the appropriate glare protection in order to make driving more comfortable and safer.
-ZEISS has examined how drivers react to various types of glare and how lens coatings could remedy their problems.
+This makes it all the more important to have the appropriate glare protection in order to make driving safer and more comfortable.
+ZEISS has examined how drivers react to various types of glare and how lens coatings could minimize these negative effects.

-3. Vision problems due to fast, frequent eye movement
+3. Issues due to fast, frequent eye movements

-Measurements conducted by the FKFS* Institute on behalf of ZEISS showed that we look into the distance for an average of 97% of our overall driving time.
-A very high figure indeed!
-However, our eyes also have other tasks to perform: they have to move quickly and constantly from looking into the distance down to the dashboard or to the rearview or side mirrors.
-This is usually no problem for young drivers, but from the age of 35-40 onwards, our eyes are no longer able to adapt, or "accommodate" as the experts say, to different distances as quickly as they could in younger years.
-We require special lenses, like progressives, to overcome this obstacle.
-For driving purposes, the intermediate and distance zones of progressive lenses must be particularly large to enable us to refocus quickly when our eyes move between the road ahead and the dashboard with minimal head movement.
-ZEISS has subjected the behavior of our eyes when driving to a detailed analysis.*
+Measurements conducted by the FKFS1 Institute on behalf of ZEISS showed that drivers look into the distance for an average of 97% of their time behind the wheel.
+A very high percentage indeed!
+However, our eyes also have other tasks to perform while driving, such as quickly glancing at the dashboard ormirrors.
+This is usually not a problem for younger drivers, but from about the age of 35-40 onwards, our eyes are no longer able to adapt, or "accommodate", to different distances as rapidly.
+We require special lenses, like progressive lenses, to overcome this obstacle.
+For driving, the intermediate and distance zones of progressive lenses must be particularly large to enable us to refocus quickly, with minimal head movement, between the road and dashboard.
+ZEISS has analyzed the behavior of our eyes when driving in great detail.1

-Three wishes – one pair of glasses: ZEISS DriveSafe Lenses
+Three wishes – one pair of eyeglasses: ZEISS DriveSafe Lenses

-ZEISS has incorporated all of the above aspects in the new ZEISS DriveSafe Lenses to create all-day lenses that are suitable for all-day use by frequent drivers who until now have experienced considerable discomfort due to poor vision - and, of course, for anyone who simply wants to make driving a more enjoyable experience.
+ZEISS has incorporated all of the above aspects in ZEISS DriveSafe Progressive Lenses to create lenses that are suitable for all-day use by frequent drivers who until now have experienced considerable discomfort due to poor visionand, for anyone who simply wants to make driving a more enjoyable experience.